'How my mother killed my father and took all his properties' - Big Akwes alleges

 Ghanaian actor, Big Akwes, has made a shocking revelation.
 According to him, his "selfish" mother took the life of his father.

-He alleges that his mother with the aid of a fetish priest in Nkoranza "killed" his father who was the owner of a big-time Pharmaceuticalpharmaceutical company.
+He alleges that his mother with the aid of a fetish priest in Nkoranza "killed" his father who was the owner of a big-time pharmaceutical company.

 The actor is quoted as saying: "My mother killed my father and took all his properties that is why I left home.
 When life started for me, I wanted to be like my father who was into the Pharmacy business but circumstances led me into acting."